The Year-god’s Daughter

 Then he realized the gored princess must be Queen Helice’s other daughter.

-“She’s a baby,” one said as he flung his long, oiled hair behind his shoulders, giving rise to a strong musky scent.
-“How did she get past the guards?”
+“How did she get past the guards?” one asked as he flung his long, oiled hair behind his shoulders, giving rise to a strong musky scent.

 The other shrugged.

-A trio of women shoved past Menoetius and between the boys, one shouting, “Was she trampled?”
+Several women shoved past Menoetius and between the boys.
+One shouted, “Was she trampled?”

 Menoetius gave a polite bow and asked, “Did you see what happened?”